adfinis-sygroup/ansible-role-hwraid/README.rst

 from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

+- **hwraid_hp_repository_version**: Specify the version of HPE's Management Component Pack (MCP) repository to be used.
+The default value ``current`` includes the latest available version available for the distribution version.
+Override if you need specific releases of HPE binary-only utilities.
+  For details see `HPE's description about the MCP repository<https://downloads.linux.hpe.com/SDR/project/mcp/>`_.

 Dependencies
 =============